Xavier Gold Rush and Gold Nuggets: Current facilities

-Xavier University Academic Convocation Center
+Academic Convocation Center

 The Xavier University Academic Convocation Center opened in November 2012.
 The 97,000 square-foot multipurpose facility replaced The Barn (Xavier's 1,300-seat gymnasium which opened in 1937) and became the new home of XU men's basketball, women's basketball and women's volleyball.
 The 3,937-seat facility includes a hospitality suite, a student-athlete fitness center, a media/video room, a theatre-style meeting space, and a state-of-the-art athletic training facility.
 The arena contains state-of-the-art sound, lighting and high-definition Daktronics video boards for spectator comfort.
 The Convocation Center also plays host to many classes, graduations, sporting and community events.

 Convocation Center Annex

 As part of the growth of the Xavier main campus as well as the athletics department, the Convocation Center Annex project was completed in 2012.

 The facility, located adjacent to the Convocation Center, is an academic building featuring several classrooms, reception and lecture spaces, meeting spaces, and administrative offices of the Athletics Department, Recreation Sports and Physical Education.